bergenpolyglotprogrammers/elixir-workshop/README.md

 :bulb: If you want to use the starter project created for this workshop, you should find a `.ex`-file in for each of the exercises in the `elixir_workshop/lib/` folder.

 For simplicity, we are just going to keep all the exercises in one project.
 To run a module with a spesific function, run `mix run -e <modulename>.<function>`.
 E.g, for the first exercise, you can run `mix run -e PasswordValidation.run`, where `run` would be your entry point.
+Alternatively, you can load your project into the IEx [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) and run it - which we will test in the warmup exercise.